 Canada vs Bosnia and Herzegovina World Cup 2026 Tickets: Prices, How to Buy & Seating Guide

-Canada vs Bosnia and Herzegovina tickets are the hottest on the Canadian market right now.
-This is Canada’s first home World Cup opener in history, kicking off at Toronto Stadium (BMO Field) on Friday, June 12, 2026 at 3:00 PM EDT.
+Canada vs Bosnia and Herzegovina tickets just became affordable, and almost nobody has noticed.
+Canada’s first ever home World Cup match kicks off in two days, Friday, June 12, 2026 at Toronto Stadium (BMO Field) at 3:00 PM EDT.

 Canada vs Bosnia and Herzegovina Ticket Quick Facts: